 2. USING THE STAIRS

 Though a lot of people consider running for an hour or two to burn their calories, few of them consider taking the stairs at their apartment or office.
 Try ditching the elevator and climbing the stairs briskly the next time.
-It may seem like a small change but has
+It may seem like a small change but has huge impact and intensity on burning those extra pounds.

 3. JUMPING ROPE (SKIPPING)